cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

    ExtValueCDP = [ 2* text ] / text
 ~~~~~~~~~~~

-* certificatePolicies
+* certificatePolici

 ~~~~~~~~~~~
    ExtValueCP =
 ~~~~~~~~~~~

-* authorityKeyIdentifier. extensionValue is encoded as an array where the value of the 'keyIdentifier' is encoded as a CBOR byte string, 'GeneralNames' is encoded like in subjectAltName, and 'AuthorityCertSerialNumber' is encoded as ~biguint exactly like certificateSerialNumber.
-Omitted values are encoded as CBOR null.
+* authorityKeyIdentifier.
+If the authority key identifier contains all of keyIdentifier, certIssuer, and certSerialNumberm or if only keyIdentifier is present the extension value can be CBOR encoded.
+If all three are present a CBOR array is used, if only keyIdentifier is present a CBOR byte string is used.

 ~~~~~~~~~~~
-   ExtValueAKI = [ keyIdentifier: bytes / null,
+   ExtValueAKI = [ keyIdentifier: bytes,
-                   certIssuer: GeneralNames / null,
+                   certIssuer: GeneralNames,
-                   certSerialNumber: CertificateSerialNumber / null ]
+                   certSerialNumber: CertificateSerialNumber ]
                  / bytes
 ~~~~~~~~~~~

 * authorityInfoAccess.
 If authorityInfoAccess consist of only uniformResourceIdentifiers it is encoded as an array of uris.